Academic year 2022/23

 • In 2022/23, the attainment gap between those with SEN and without has increased slightly while all other attainment gaps have decreased.

-• Attainment gaps increased following reforms to qualifications after Professor Alison Wolf’s review.
+• Attainment gaps increased following reforms to qualifications after Professor Alison Wolf’s review (opens in a new tab).
 As some vocational Level 2 qualifications were no longer counted in Key stage 4 performance measures, this significantly reduced the offering and take-up of larger vocational qualifications at Key stage 4 and primarily affected lower attaining students studying ‘equivalent’ qualifications.

 There are notable differences in Level 2 attainment by 19 by ethnicity.
 Attainment has consistently been the highest for the Asian ethnic group throughout the decade and consistently been the lowest for white ethnicities as shown in figure 5.